Arun-GH/myymotto-vehicle-manager/replit.md

 - Vehicle photo integration with thumbnail display in compact h-8 image containers for quick vehicle identification
 - Successfully resolved userId constraint errors in broadcast creation with proper schema alignment and debugging
 - Fixed vehicle selector modal bug that was redirecting to service logs instead of showing vehicle selection interface
+- Simplified "Looking to Buy" interface with clean free-text requirements box and auto-populated contact details
+- Auto-generates "Looking for a Vehicle" title for buy posts and hides title field for streamlined user experience
+- Enhanced contact field auto-population from user profile data triggered on dialog open and type selection
+- Updated form labels to "Your Contact Phone" and "Your Email" for buy posts with proper auto-filling functionality
-- Complete broadcast system fully functional with authentic vehicle data display including odometer readings and document dates
+- Complete broadcast system fully functional with authentic vehicle data display including color, odometer readings and document dates

 **July 21, 2025**: Enhanced dashboard with 3D orange-themed tile effects and updated contact support
 - Implemented comprehensive 3D visual effects for dashboard tiles using CSS perspective transforms and orange-tinted layered shadows